Belize: Languages

 English is the official language of Belize, a legacy of its former status as a British colony.
 Belize is the only country in Central America with English as the official language.
 English is the primary language of public education, government, and most media outlets.
 Although English is widely used, Belizean Creole is spoken in several situations, whether informal, formal, social, or interethnic dialogue, even in meetings of the House of Representatives.

 When a creole language exists alongside its lexifier language, as is the case in Belize, a continuum forms between the creole and the lexifier language.

-Approximately 52.9% of Belizeans self-identify as Mestizo, Hispanic.
+Approximately 52.9% of Belizeans self-identify as Mestizo or Hispanic.
 When Belize was a British colony, Spanish was banned in schools, but since then it has become widely spoken.
 "Kitchen Spanish" is an intermediate form of Spanish mixed with Belize Creole, spoken in the northern districts.
 Some good examples are Corozal and San Pedro.

 Over half the population is multilingual, owing to Belize's status as a small, multiethnic state, surrounded by Spanish-speaking nations.

 Belize is also home to three Mayan languages: Q'eqchi', Mopan (an endangered language), and Yucatec Maya.

-Approximately 16,100 people speak the Arawakan-based Garifuna language, and in the mid 1990s about 6,900 Mennonites in Belize spoke Plautdietsch while a minority of Mennonites spoke Pennsylvania Dutch.
+Approximately 7,481 people speak the Arawakan-based Garifuna language, and in the mid-1990s about 6,900 Mennonites in Belize spoke Plautdietsch while a minority of Mennonites spoke Pennsylvania Dutch.